rabbitmq/rabbitmq-website/site/feature-flags.md

 The environment variable has precedence over the configuration parameter.

+Obviously, required feature flags will always be enabled, regardless of this.

 ## <a id="graduation" class="anchor" href="#graduation">Feature Flag Maturation and Graduation Process</a>

-After their initial introduction into RabbitMQ, feature flags are *optional*, that is, they only surve the purpose of allowing for a safe rolling cluster upgrade.
-Some feature flags do not have to be enabled unless a specific feature is used.
+After their initial introduction into RabbitMQ, feature flags are *optional*, that is, they only serve the purpose of allowing for a safe rolling cluster upgrade.

-Over time, however, features become more mature, and future development of RabbitMQ assumes that a certain set of features is available and can be relied on by the users and developers alike.
+Over time, however, features become more mature and future development of RabbitMQ assumes that a certain set of features is available and can be relied on by the users and developers alike.
 When that happens, feature flags *graduate* to core (required) features in the next minor feature release.